 Your email subject line is the first thing recipients see in an email.
 Before even opening and reading the rest of your message.

 People usually skim subject lines in their inbox before either opening a message, skipping it, or even deleting it.
-Here are the top email subject lines this article will talk about:

 Therefore, your email subject line can be the difference between making a good first impression and not making an impression at all.